atrajit-sarkar/SazamiBot/README.md

 # SazamiBot with Firestore-backed Memory

-This bot replies using Gemini and stores per-user memory in Firebase Firestore under the collection `sazami`.
+This bot replies using Gemini and stores per-user memory in Firebase Firestore under a configurable collection (default `sazami`).

 ## Features
 - Per-user memory: `sazami/{userId}` with `summary`, `messages`, `char_count`.